 - You will find more even smoke appropriation for the unique flavor.

-- Confound plate diminishes the problem area close to the firebox.
+- The confound plate diminishes the problem area close to the firebox.

 - Quicker re-visitation of baking temperature after exposing the baking compartment door.